sigmoid-hq/common-agentmd/english.md

 - Direct edits are allowed only for non-sensitive tasks such as adding run scripts or setting name, version, or author.
 - Run code in the form yarn <script>.
 - Set tab size to 4.
+- Use alias imports mapped to the src/ root with `@/`.
+    - E.g., `@/modules/...`, `@/common/...`, `@/config/...`
+- Use alias imports when referencing across module boundaries (different modules/layers).
+    - E.g., `@/modules/user/user.module`
+- Allow relative paths for referencing files within the same module (or feature directory).
+    - E.g., `./dto/create-user.dto`, `../entities/user.entity`
+- Avoid excessive use of `index.ts` barrel exports with alias imports.
+    - Use them sparingly when necessary; prefer explicit imports by default.
+- When mixing alias imports and relative paths, follow these guidelines:
+    - External (between modules/layers): Alias
+    - Internal (within the same module/feature): Relative paths
+- Module dependencies should be explicit and avoid circular references.

 ### Python / UV
 - Use uv as the package manager.